BenFradet/benfradet.github.io/_posts/2015-12-16-Exploring-spark.ml-with-the-Titanic-Kaggle-competition.md

 {% endhighlight %}

-There is still one more step to be performed: the output file will unfortunately be partitioned according to the `part-[m|r]-[0-9]{5}` hadoop format where the number of files dependes on the number of threads/executors you used to run the job.
-I wrote a little script to combine part files locally so you can just run the script and get the output file ready to be submitted to Kaggle:
+There is still one more step to be performed: the output file will unfortunately be in a directory in the `part-[0-9]{5}` hadoop format.
+As a result, I wrote a little script to launch the Spark job and rename the output file so it is ready to be submitted to Kaggle:

 {% highlight bash %}
 #!/bin/bash